 Our data grew in each common assignment, so our read and rate sessions allowed us to assess ICaP outcomes individually and collectively.

 Because all instructors were required to submit common assignments, the issue arose as to how our common assignments would be submitted because we were expecting a large amount of data that needed to be kept secure.
-In Fall 2018, Derek Sherman, the current Assistant Director of Assessment, created a Qualtrics submission protocol that allowed instructors to submit their common assignments, describe successes and failures in teaching the common assignment, and reflect on how the common assignment may be revised.
+In Fall 2018, Derek Sherman, then Assistant Director of Assessment, created a Qualtrics submission protocol that allowed instructors to submit their common assignments, describe successes and failures in teaching the common assignment, and reflect on how the common assignment may be revised.
 You can access that protocol here: Common Assignment Submission Protocol.
 We thank those beta testers who were able to help us revise and establish the final protocol.

 During the Spring of 2019, several norm, read, and rate sessions were held at Convocation and during the semester.
 These norm, read, and rate sessions taught us several lessons about assessment and how difficult it is to norm individuals from across disciplines.
 The following are the lessons learned: